dgoldman-msft/AIPScannerConfig/README.md

 The prerequisite checks for the following:

 > 1. Running PowerShell as an Administrator
+> 2. Checks to see if IE Enhanced Security Configuration is enabled or disabled
-> 2. Checks operating system level
+> 3. Checks operating system level
-> 3. Check for Windows Feature NFS-Client
+> 4. Check for Windows Feature NFS-Client
-> 4. Checks system memory
+> 5. Checks system memory
-> 5. Checks for an active network connection
+> 6. Checks for an active network connection
-> 6. Checks for a local SQL instance (default) or a remote SQL instance
+> 7. Checks for a local SQL instance (default) or a remote SQL instance
-> 7. Check to see if the AIPScanner account exists
+> 8. Check to see if the AIPScanner account exists
-> 8. Checks for existing AIP Folder and Folder Share
+> 9. Checks for existing AIP Folder and Folder Share

 ## Error logging